Taking Androgen Deprivation Therapy (ADT) for Prostate Cancer

 - Maintain a healthy weight through diet and exercise.
 You can use online calculators to determine your body mass index (BMI), a measure of body fat.
 Aim for a BMI of 18.5-24.9.
 A BMI above 25 is considered overweight and a BMI above 30 is obese.

-- Your healthcare provider or a dietician can provide you with additional information about a heart healthy diet.
+- Your healthcare provider or a dietitian can provide you with additional information about a heart-healthy diet.

 - Good resources for dietary information: American Institute for Cancer Research and www.myplate.gov